 In the early stages you may be caught up in a whirlwind of things that you need to do and sort out, or you may feel shocked and numb.
 After several months, the initial support you had from friends and family may start to fade.
 At the same time as people start to provide less support, you may find you start to feel less numb.
 Only as these things happen can you can start to experience how different your life is without the person you loved and start to grieve for that loss.

 The first year

 It generally takes about a year to realise how much has changed in your life, both emotionally and practically.
-Some things only come up once a year, like celebrating a birthday, or doing something the person who has died used to do, like renewing the car insurance.
+Some things only come up once a year, like celebrating a birthday or Christmas, or doing something the person who has died used to do, like renewing the car insurance.
 Each time one of these things happens, you are reminded of your loss, and your feelings of grief may come to the surface.

-It may feel as if you are on emotional roller coaster, where one minute you are coping and the next you feel overwhelmed by grief.
+It may feel as if you are on an emotional roller coaster, where one minute you are coping and the next you feel overwhelmed by grief.
 You are likely to find you have some good days and some bad days.